BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 JMS Message Types
 -----------------

-The JMS API supports 5 message types.
-All of them can be sent and received by HJB.
+The `JMS API`_ describes 5 message types.
+HJB can send and receive all them.
 They are:

 * `Text Message`_